 - A more gradual rate and less weight loss than that typically seen with other bariatric procedures.

 - Weight gain can occur if patients do not comply with the appropriate dietary guidelines.
-It is recommended that all patients follow up at regular intervals during the first year and yearly thereafter with the staff at the Bariatric Surgery Institute at Medical City Plano.
+It is recommended that all patients follow up at regular intervals during the first year and yearly thereafter with their bariatric surgeon.
 The best prevention to weight gain is early identification of maladaptive behaviors and modifying them.

 - Regular follow-up is critical for optimal results.